gtauzin/kedro-dagster/docs/pages/technical.md

 ```

 !!! tip "Logger Creation"
-    Always create the logger **inside** the node function, not at module level.
+    Always import `getLogger` and create the logger **inside** the node function, not at module level.
 This ensures the logger is properly initialized in the Dagster execution context.

 #####  Custom logger configuration